Autumn Academy

 Lady Margaret Hall, Oxford

-The Autumn Academy 2019 was a symposium for senior policy makers, NGO leaders, academic experts and foundations involved in the development, implementation and study of immigration and asylum policies in Europe and North America.
+The Autumn Academy 2019 was a symposium for senior policymakers, NGO leaders, academic experts and foundations involved in the development, implementation and study of immigration and asylum policies in Europe and North America.
 Held annually in Oxford (UK), the Autumn Academy provides a precious opportunity, in a private round table setting, to share knowledge, expertise and ideas; consider the implications of research evidence and analysis; critique policy and practice options; learn from differing approaches and consider their potential applicability in differing contexts.

 In 2019, the Academy explored the issue of narrative change on migration and integration.
-Shifting the narrative in terms of better understanding and shaping public opinion on migration emerged as a key theme of the 2018 Autumn Academy and was the number one requested topic from participants for a future academy to cover, with a sense that both the public sector and NGOs lack the tools necessary to link their service delivery to narrative.
+Shifting the narrative in terms of better understanding and shaping public opinion on migration emerged as a key theme of the 2018 Autumn Academy and was the number one requested topic from participants for a future academy to cover, with a sense that both the public sector and NGOs lack the tools necessary to link their service delivery to the narrative.

-The 2019 Autumn Academy aimed to deliver a space for policy makers, practitioners and researchers to explore this topic with the aim of shifting the agenda forward.
+The 2019 Autumn Academy aimed to deliver a space for policymakers, practitioners and researchers to explore this topic with the aim of shifting the agenda forward.
 Whilst in some countries and sectors, narrative change has become somewhat established as a tool for understanding and facilitating change, it remains an underdeveloped area with policy interventions, particularly at the local level, tending to focus on service delivery, with limited use of segmentation research and other research dedicated to understanding public opinion and the tools to shape effective messages and narratives.

 Participants explored how change can be built at the city level and will bring together participants primarily from the UK, Germany, France, Greece, Italy and the US, with a particular focus on working directly with city officials and politicians themselves.
 The Academy drew on research expertise from political science, social policy and migration studies to look at the ways in which understanding and segmenting public opinion can lead to the development of communications strategies and practical interventions which can support cities in their aims.
 Our hope is that, through discussion and reflection, the symposium will identify general principles on which successful future relationships can be built.